-But most ironically, GAO reported that the IRS itself is having trouble keeping up with its own paperwork.
-Of the 21 million pieces of "paper" correspondence the tax agency received last year, 40 percent was considered "overage" - meaning, the IRS failed to respond with 45 days of receipt.
-That's up five percentage points from Fiscal Year 2011.
+But most ironically, GAO found that the IRS itself is having trouble keeping up with its own paperwork.
+Of the 21 million pieces of "paper" correspondence the tax agency received last year, 47 percent was considered "overage" - meaning, the IRS failed to respond with 45 days of receipt.
+That's up by seven full percentage points from Fiscal Year 2012.
+The tardiness is compounding over time.
+Between 2009 and 2013 the volume of correspondence the tax agency received rose by 10.5 percent, but the overage amount jumped by 88 percent.
+The bureaucracy blames budget constraints for the slippage, but other forces might be at work.
+As GAO noted, even IRS officials admitted that "more complex taxpayer inquiries" had a role too.
+When the agency took a non-scientific sample of correspondence cases, it discovered that "its own processes, such as the wording of notices or requirements for a paper signature, influenced taxpayers to write in."

 For those seeking something in between the "basic" 1040 instruction booklets and a pile of detailed material, the IRS offers Publication 17, Your Federal Income Tax, which according to its introduction "covers the general rules for filing a federal income tax return."
-Even though the IRS has previously warned that Publication 17 "does not cover every situation," the current tax year 2012 version manages to encompass 292 pages (counting the cover).
-But taxpayers can take heart - this is a whopping 12 pages shorter than the tax year 2011 version!
+Even though the IRS has previously warned that Publication 17 "does not cover every situation," the current Tax Year 2013 version manages to encompass 289 pages (counting the cover and a special one-page notice about contributions for Typhoon Haiyan relief efforts).
+As they attempt to digest this behemoth "general" booklet, ecology-minded taxpayers can take comfort.
+The current Publication 17 is a whole three pages shorter than its 2012 predecessor!